expo/expo/packages/expo-network/README.md

 Gets device's network information such as ip address, mac address and check for airplane mode.

-See [<ModuleName> docs](https://docs.expo.dev/versions/latest/sdk/<module-docs-name>) for documentation of this universal module's API.
+See [Expo Network docs](https://docs.expo.dev/versions/latest/sdk/network/) for documentation of this universal module's API.

 # API documentation